fathominfo/noceilings-data/README.md

 The list of indicators is available in several formats: [HTML](http://htmlpreview.github.com/?https://raw.githubusercontent.com/fathominfo/noceilings-data/master/indicators.html), [Markdown](https://github.com/fathominfo/noceilings-data/blob/master/indicators.md), [CSV](https://raw.githubusercontent.com/fathominfo/noceilings-data/master/indicators.csv), and [JSON](https://raw.githubusercontent.com/fathominfo/noceilings-data/master/indicators.json).

+Each indicator has a **series** entry that is unique.
+This code is used throughout to link from the indicators metadata file to the individual JSON and CSV files described in the next section.

 The data is collected from many sources.
 They can be seen in the **source** column.
 Data from noceilings.org that lists *WORLD Policy Analysis Center* as the source has additional restrictions on its use and therefore is not available as part of this repository.
 Visit [their site](http://worldpolicyforum.org/noceilings) for more information.